MaliBilmez/G00gle_page/README.md

 - CSS Setting height and width-CSS Outline-CSS Combinators

-- By working on this project, you can enhance your HTML and CSS skills, practice responsive design, and gain hands-on experience in building a user interface.
+- By working on this project, i can enhance my HTML and CSS skills, practice responsive design, and gain hands-on experience in building a user interface.

 ### At the end of the project, I will be able to;